nathan-folsom/jotai-composition/src/article.md

 </Picker>
 ```

 This makes use of Jotai's `Provider` component to give the smaller components access to state, while keeping the state within the State Container.
-State is now accessed by hooks, which has big implications in terms of readability as it greatly reduces the amount of props that need to be passed around.
-Any logic dealing with state can now be contained within the subcomponent, and we can reserve props for logic that directly affects a subcomponent.
+State is accessed by hooks, which has big implications in terms of readability as it greatly reduces the amount of props that need to be passed around.
+We are free to break components into smaller components without worrying about passing props, and any logic dealing with state can now be contained within the subcomponent.
+We can now reserve props for logic that directly affects a subcomponent.
 Say for example that we wanted to add more options to the `Search` component:

 ```
 ...